sichan0107/project_stock_manager/README.md

 <project_stock>
 To practice MVC pattern based on CRUD interface.
-It is a managing system for servers and clients.
+These are a managing system for servers and clients.